Keyword: deception

 Host: Armand DiMele

-Learning About Adaptation and Deception in Nature and Humans March 28, 2007
+Deception and Adaptation in Nature and Humans March 28, 2007

 Host: Armand DiMeleGuests: Roberta Maria Atin